 Even if you have an ingredient list to work off of, that doesn’t necessarily help.
 Celery – that part was easy.
 But peppers?

-I found this list of hot peppers which doesn’t include ANY of the sweet peppers, if you want to truly know how difficult my search was.
+I found this list of hot peppers, which doesn’t include ANY of the sweet peppers if you want to know how difficult my search was.

-After trying a few kinds of peppers, including bell peppers and roasted red peppers, I created this deli style macaroni salad that is simple and delicious but very different from what my deli makes.
+After trying a few kinds of peppers, including red bell and roasted red peppers, I created this classic macaroni salad that is simple and delicious but slightly different from what my deli makes.

-It is similar enough that I am still calling it deli style, but not calling it a copy-cat.
-I don’t think I’ll ever get it exactly the same without asking them for their recipe thanks to my pepper conundrum.
+Thanks to my pepper conundrum, I don’t think I’ll ever get it exactly the same without asking them for their recipe.

 What can I add to macaroni salad?